 Distracted Driving Includes More Than Texting

-While texting and driving comprise one of the main forms of distracted driving today, other forms of distraction prove harmful to drivers, passengers, and pedestrians as well.
+While texting and driving are one of the more infamous forms of distracted driving today, other distractions are harmful to drivers, passengers, and pedestrians as well.
 Motorists lose the ability to drive safely when they:

 - Eat or drink while driving